blair/scala-migrations/README.txt

 It is not a goal of Scala Migrations to check and report on the compatibility of a Scala Migrations specific feature with a database.
 For example, Oracle does not support the "ON UPDATE SET NULL" clause on a foreign key constraint.
-If a OnUpset(SetNull) is specified for a foreign key constraint, then Scala Migrations will generate that clause and ask the database to execute it.
+If a OnUpdate(SetNull) is specified for a foreign key constraint, then Scala Migrations will generate that clause and ask the database to execute it.

 If Scala Migrations did attempt to check on the compatibility of each